 Congratulations to Rayan Armani of the Hong Kong University of Science and Technology, winner of the Martin Klein MATE MARINER Award, at the 14th Annual International MATE ROV Competition In St. John's, Newfoundland and Labrador!

 On December 22, 2015 I suffered a surprise, massive heart attack.
 I was given quintuple heart bypass surgery at Beth-Israel-Deaconess Hospital in Boston, MA.
 The doctors say I am healing well.
 I am grateful to the many family, friends and neighbors who expressed their concern and offered encouragement.
-More details on the story Cardiac Saga on the right.
+More details on the story Cardiac Saga below.

 Feb.
 17, 2016 - CARDIAC SAGA